touchlab/KMMBridge/docs/IOS_SPM.md

 ## Updating Builds

-Run the KMM Bridge build again.
+Run the KMMBridge build again.
 It should automatically create another build version and publish that to the Github repo.
 In Xcode, you can update your imported version by right-clicking on the module and selecting "Update Package":

 ![updatepackage](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-10-06_07-04-updatepackage.png)